Nepal

 One reason to take a tourist bus:

-Things had changed in Pokhara since I last visited.
+Overturned (public) bus on the way to PokharaThings had changed in Pokhara since I last visited.
 Hotels used to force tourist buses to stop at the bus terminal, allowing their touts and the taxi drivers to overwhelm the poor tourist and carry them off to a nearby taxi.
 This time, we pulled in right near Lakeside, a short walk away in the torrential downpour that started as soon as the bus stopped.
 I looked at a couple places, then ended up at the empty New Traveller Lodge.
 The initial room price (for ensuite) quickly dropped from 700Rps down to 200Rps with only a couple minutes effort.
 Competition here has reached the point when there are just too many hotels, and prices are plummeting.
 Lakeside has not changed much.
 Endless restaurants, trekking agencies, grocery shops, bookshops, curio sellers in the streets cornering the poor tourist in front of a deep puddle.
 Internet has arrived here as well, with fierce competition.
 Names have changed, the faces are different, but the place is the same.
 No response to the last email.
 Word from a friend reaches out, a hand extended into the darkness, pushed aside in a rapid descent.

 A day of oblivion.
 Footsteps outside the door hesitate, then move on.
 The sun looks in, then continues across the sky.
 Inside, a mind sleeps, a soul seeks answers, the body held captive and failing in sickness.
 Achoo!
 A cold announces itself.
 Oranges and garlic and vitamins fail to keep it at bay.

-4 February Pokhara Map
+3 February Pokhara

 The mountains wait.
 Annapurna Base Camp is open, the word on the street says.
 But I'm woefully unequipped.
 Past experience says I can gamble.
 Trekking shops refused to haggle, and I decided to forget the sleeping bag.
 I'll find blankets.
 Thermal shirts, sheets, hat, scarf, more clothes!
 More warmth!
 It is cold up there!